Daily planning methods that actually fit your real life

 Score mapping in plain text: 3-6 points means the 1-3-5 rule or Ivy Lee method fits best (both require under 5 minutes and handle chaos well).
 7-10 points means the MIT + calendar hybrid balances structure with flexibility.
 11-15 points means time blocking or bullet journaling can leverage a predictable schedule and willingness to invest in planning time.

-Someone scoring 4 on schedule predictability but 1 on planning patience doesn’t need a 20-minute system – that person needs the Ivy Lee method.
+Someone scoring 4 on schedule predictability but 1 on planning patience does not need a 20-minute system – that person needs the Ivy Lee method.
 The Planning Fit Filter replaces months of trial-and-error with a 60-second diagnostic that matches planning complexity to actual daily constraints.
-The goal is finding the method you’ll still use in 30 days.
+The goal is finding the method you will still use in 30 days.

 Daily planning morning routine: 10 minutes that work with any method